jxom/react-loads/README.md

 #### Usage with state components

-You can also use state components to conditionally render children:
+You can also use state components to conditionally render children.
+[Learn more](#pending)

 ```jsx
 import React from 'react';